gro-intelligence/api-client/api/client/samples/similar_regions/README.md

 To showcase one such approach, suppose you were interested in finding all the “similar” regions to a given region `a`.
 This Similar Regions application will evaluate how similar `a` is to each region in a given set of regions `B`.
 The application will then return an ordered list of `B`.
 The properties used to compare `a` with `B` are by default temperature, soil moisture, and rainfall and a number of soil properties, but these can be changed to any of the available metrics in Gro.

-### Implementation/Technical Details:

-For a general technical overview of the approach taken, please take a read through the blog post available here: [TODO: insert blog post link].

 ### Usage:

 #### Interactively: